gatsbyjs/gatsby/packages/gatsby-plugin-mdx/README.md

 with `.mdx` files in `src/pages` and will process any Gatsby nodes with Markdown media types into MDX content.

-Note that gatsby-mdx requires gatsby-source-filesystem to be present and configured to process your markdown files to correctly generate the resulting Gatsby nodes.
+Note that gatsby-plugin-mdx requires gatsby-source-filesystem to be present and configured to process your markdown files to correctly generate the resulting Gatsby nodes.